abbreviatedman/react-state-forms/assignment/readme.md

 - In the **/src/** folder, create a new file named `Form.js`.
 - Inside this file, define a functional component named `Form`.
-- Add a form structure with fields for:
+- Add a form structure (the HTML is below!) with fields for:
   - Name
   - Email
   - Age
   - Gender (with inclusive options)
-  - Subscribe to newsletter
+  - Whether to subscribe the user to a newsletter.

 Here’s the HTML structure for the form:

 ```html
 <form>